PMenes/Chicago-Trading-Comp/README.md

 That's the file storing all parameters.
 Some tips:

 - exchange: change the IP and ports according to which exchange you want to connect to.
+    It could be a remote exchange, doesn't have to be your local computer one.

 - processes: if you change them, make sure you keep the order: "case_two_bot.par" need "server.par" to have started first, and "market_maker.py" need "distributor.py" (unless you take it out in the "connect_to" parameter) for example.